Runjing-Liu120/RaoBlackwellizedSGD/Readme.md

 be applied to reduce the variance of any such estimator, without changing its bias.

-Our idea is to analytically sum categories where the random variable has high probability and sample the remaining terms.
+In brief, idea is to analytically sum categories where the random variable has high probability and sample the remaining terms.

 If the random variable is concentrated around a few categories, then analytically summing the high probability categories nearly recovers the true gradient.
 This intuition is made precise using a **Rao-Blackwellization** argument.
 See our paper for more details.